leopengningchuan/Coursera_Capstone/README.md

 This table is uploaded as `location_rating.csv`.
 It is read as a DataFrame and serves as the foundation for testing how neighborhood attributes correlate with my personal ratings.

-### 3.2 Geological Data Retrieval
+### 3.2 Geolocation Data Retrieval
-Location names from the original rating dataset are converted into latitude and longitude using the `geopy` package.
-These coordinates are then visualized on a folium map, with markers showing each location and its associated rating.
+To support further analysis, geographic coordinates are retrieved for each location in the dataset.
+These coordinates are then visualized on a Folium map, with markers indicating each location and its corresponding rating.

 #### 3.3 Foursquare Data Retrieval
 The same method described in Section 2.2 is applied here to retrieve venue data based on each location's latitude and longitude.
-Venue categories are transformed into dummy variables using `MultiLabelBinarizer`, then aggregated to represent the venue profile for each rated location.
+Venue categories are transformed into dummy variables, then aggregated to represent the venue profile for each rated location.

 #### 3.4 Model Building
-The categories of the venues are converted into dummy variables using one-hot encoding.
 For each location, these dummy variables are aggregated to represent the neighborhood features, forming the input features for the predictive model.

-A linear regression model is constructed using the aggregated venue features as independent variables and the location rating as the dependent variable.
+Then, a linear regression model is constructed using the aggregated venue features as independent variables and the location rating as the dependent variable.

 #### 3.5 Testing Data Prediction
-A test city is provided as input.
-Its latitude and longitude are retrieved using `geopy`, and venue information is obtained via the Foursquare API.
-The venue categories are then transformed into dummy variables to match the training format.
-These features are fed into the trained model to generate the predicted location rating.
+A test city is used as input, and its latitude, longitude, and venue data are retrieved as features.
+Venue categories are converted into dummy variables to align with the training format, and these features are fed into the trained model to predict the location rating.

 ## Future Improvements
 - **Data Expansion**: Incorporate more rated locations and user data to improve model generalization and reduce bias from personal preferences.
-- **Venue Data Optimization**: Implement multi-radius Foursquare API queries or pagination to retrieve a more comprehensive set of nearby venues for each location.
+- **Venue Data Optimization**: Implement multi-radius [*Foursquare API*](https://foursquare.com) queries or pagination to retrieve a more comprehensive set of nearby venues for each location to avoid the 50 venues limit.
 - **Enhanced Feature Engineering**: Include additional contextual features such as population density, average income, or urban development index to enrich neighborhood profiles.
 - **Advanced Modeling Techniques**: Apply non-linear models such as Random Forest, XGBoost, or Neural Networks to better capture complex patterns in the data.